Ellison Onizuka

-Ellison Shoji Onizuka (エリソン・ショージ・オニヅカ, 鬼塚 承次, Onizuka Shōji) was an American astronaut, engineer, and USAF Flight test engineer from Kealakekua, Hawaii, who successfully flew into space with the Space Shuttle Discovery on STS-51-C. He died in the destruction of the Space Shuttle Challenger, on which he was serving as Mission Specialist for mission STS-51-L. He was the first Asian American and the first person of Japanese origin to reach space.
+Ellison Shoji Onizuka (エリソン・ショージ・オニヅカ, 鬼塚 承次, Onizuka Shōji) was an American astronaut, engineer, and U.S. Air Force flight test engineer from Kealakekua, Hawaii, who successfully flew into space with the Space Shuttle Discovery on STS-51-C. He died in the destruction of the Space Shuttle Challenger, on which he was serving as Mission Specialist for mission STS-51-L. Onizuka was the first Asian American and the first person of Japanese ancestry to reach space.

 Early life

-Born on June 24, 1946, Onizuka was the oldest son and second-youngest child of Masamitsu and Mitsue Onizuka.
+Onizuka was born on June 24, 1946, to Japanese American parents Masamitsu and Mitsue Onizuka.
 He was a Buddhist.
-He had two older sisters, Shirley and Norma, and a younger brother, Claude, who became the family spokesman after the Challenger disaster.
-Growing up, Ellison was an active participant in FFA, 4-H, and the Boy Scouts of America, where he reached the level of Eagle Scout.
+Onizuka had two older sisters, Shirley and Norma, and a younger brother, Claude, who became the family spokesman after the Challenger disaster.
+Growing up, Onizuka was an active participant in FFA, 4-H, and the Boy Scouts of America, where he reached the level of Eagle Scout.

 Onizuka graduated from Konawaena High School in 1964.
 He received a Bachelor of Science degree in Aerospace Engineering in June 1969, and a Master of Science degree in that field in December of the same year, from the University of Colorado at Boulder.
-He participated in U.S. Air Force ROTC during his time there and is an alumnus of Triangle Fraternity, as well as a member of the Tau Beta Pi honor society.
+Onizuka participated in the Air Force Reserve Officer Training Corps during his time there and is an alumnus of Triangle Fraternity, the AFROTC Arnold Air Society, as well as a member of the Tau Beta Pi honor society.

 Onizuka married Lorna Leiko Yoshida on June 7, 1969, while completing his studies at the University of Colorado.
 They had two daughters, Janelle Onizuka-Gillilan (b.
 1969) and Darien Lei Shizue Onizuka-Morgan (b.
 1975).

 Air Force career

 On January 15, 1970, Onizuka entered active duty with the United States Air Force, where he served as a flight test engineer at Sacramento Air Logistics Center at McClellan Air Force Base.
 He worked in test flight programs and systems security engineering for the F-84, F-100, F-105, F-111, EC-121T, T-33, T-39, T-28, and A-1.

 From August 1974 to July 1975, Onizuka attended the U.S. Air Force Test Pilot School.
 In July 1975, he was assigned to the Flight Test Center at Edwards Air Force Base in California.
-He became a squadron flight test engineer at the USAF Test Pilot School, and later worked as a manager for engineering support in the training resources division.
+Onizuka became a squadron flight test engineer at the USAF Test Pilot School and later worked as a manager for engineering support in the training resources division.
 His duties there consisted of course instruction and management of the airship fleet (A-7, A-37, T-38, F-4, T-33, and NKC-135) being used for the Test Pilot School and Flight Test Center.
-While at the school, he registered more than 1,700 flight hours.
+While at the school, Onizuka registered more than 1,700 flight hours.